-Here is a listing of all the tools and resources we use and recommend.
+Here is a listing of all the tools and resources we recommend and use day-today here at Song Talk Radio.
 We’ll update them as time goes by as we find new and cool things that help us all move ahead in our songwriting journeys (please note: if you become a huge star after using one of these links we hope for a mention in your liner-notes, or whatever your equivalent shout out is in the future).

 Janice told us about the great process she uses to find the emotional truth to a lyric.
 Special thanks to Janice’s former singing teacher Veronik Fournier for passing this on.
 Click here to download it.